github/docs/content/code-security/security-advisories/working-with-repository-security-advisories/publishing-a-repository-security-advisory.md

 * The current version of the advisory data.
 * Any advisory credits that the credited users have accepted.

-{% note %}
+> [!NOTE]

-**Note**: The general public will never have access to the edit history of the advisory, and will only see the published version.
+> The general public will never have access to the edit history of the advisory, and will only see the published version.

-{% endnote %}

 After you publish a security advisory, the URL for the security advisory will remain the same as before you published the security advisory.
 Anyone with read access to the repository can see the security advisory.
 Collaborators on the security advisory can continue to view past conversations, including the full comment stream, in the security advisory unless someone with admin permissions removes the collaborator from the security advisory.